 Elior UK is an award-winning contract caterer.
-We primarily provide food services to several sectors including business and industry, education, defence, leisure and care across our brands of Elior UK - Taylor Shaw, Caterplus, Lexington and Edwards & Blake.
+We primarily provide food services to several sectors including business and industry, education, defense, leisure and care across our brands of Elior UK - Taylor Shaw, Caterplus, Lexington and Edwards & Blake.
 We partner with a broad range of food and non-food suppliers who source from various locations nationally and across the globe.
-We have a large and diverse workforce with 14,000 employees at over 1,600 sites and are ranked in the Sunday Times Top 25 Best Big Companies to work for 2015.
+We have a large and diverse workforce with 14,000 employees at over 1,600 sites.

-We're a subsidiary of Elior Group, which operates in 13 countries, employing 106,000 people, and takes care of 3.8 million customers every day.
+We're a subsidiary of Elior Group, where 110,000 employees feed over 5 million people daily in 23,500 restaurants on three continents.
 The Group has a management team in each country and overall operations are led by Philippe Guillemot, the Group Chief Executive Officer.
 Catherine Roe, the Chief Executive of Elior UK and her board of directors, oversee operations within the United Kingdom.